armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 then B) and then unpacked using the standard method the central directory of B will be at the end, so only the entries of file B will be found.
 To unpack entries from A you need to find out where the central directory of A resides.
+This can only be done by parsing from the beginning of the file.

 # ZIP file unpacking in BANG